Tutoriel & patron | Sac banane en cuir - 2 tailles

 1. PRINT AND TRACE THE PATTERN

-Using a silver pencil, trace the pattern pieces on the grain side of the leather (unless the silver pencil does not mark, as here): mark the middles of each piece with a silver pencil or making a small notch of 1 mm in the leather (see pattern).
+Using a silver pencil, trace the pattern pieces on the grain side of the leather (unless the silver pencil does not mark, as here): mark the middles of each piece with the silver pencil or by making a small 1 mm notch in the leather (see the pattern).

 Also trace the pieces in the fabric lining, adding about 2 mm all around each piece (also mark the middles).